 - Tuesdays 16.00-18.00

 - Non-credit only

-- Examine key themes, genres and concepts within relevant science fiction literature
+- Identify key themes, genres and concepts to relevant science fiction literature

 Indicative core content

 - Alien Encounters - ethical and political issues in alien narratives.
 War of the Worlds by H.G.
 Wells

 - Artificial Humanity – a look into the philosophical issues relating to Artificial Intelligence in reality and in works like Ridley Scott’s Blade Runner

 - Ecology – a look into the contemporary understanding of the eco-system as presented in thinkers like James Lovelock and in works like James Cameron’s Avatar

 - Coursework: Essay - 1500–2000 words (100%)

 - Requirements: You must be prepared to attend all classes and to spend about an hour a week preparing for each session

 - This module is designed as an undergraduate Level 4 course.
 For an explanation of levels, view the Imperial Horizons Level Descriptors page.